1leozhao/base-learn/README.md

 # Base Learn

-This repository contains the contracts and deployment scripts for the Base learning modules.
+This repository contains the contracts and deployment scripts for the Base learning modules using Hardhat.